SergeLavrentyev/less-flexbox-grid/README.md

 # less-flexbox-grid

 12 column flexbox grid to create responsive layouts.
-Container width and padding, as well as column wodth and gaps, can be quickly customized to fit any project needs.
+Container width and padding, as well as column width and gaps, can be quickly customized to fit any project needs.

 ## How to use flexbox grid